Install PHP

 The XAMPP Control Panel lists installed services.
 To start a service, you click the corresponding Start button:

 Open the web browser and navigate to the following URL: http://localhost/.
-If the installation is completed successfully, you’ll see the welcome screen of the XAMPP.
+If the installation is completed successfully, you’ll see the XAMPP welcome screen.

 By default, Apache uses port 80.
 However, if port 80 is used by another service, you’ll get an error like this: